Graphic Design Basics

 3. Define the graphic design perimeters.

-Discover your purpose and goals as a corporation.
+Discover your design goals as a corporation.

 Images, videos, fonts and color combine to create the design focus.

-4. Who is your target audience?
+1. Who is your target audience?

 Think in specifics to find your target audience.